BartMassey/wordlists/README-freq.md

-  * Exclude all words that do not appear in the Google/Norvig list, the SCOWL list, and at least one of the YAWL and EOWL lists.
+  * Exclude all words that do not appear in the Google/Norvig list, the SCOWL list, and at least one of the YAWL, EOWL and ENABLE 2K lists.

   * Add back "a" and "i" (lowercase) to the result.